KITcii/smart-contract-dev-support/patterns/Design Patterns/Indexed-Loop Pattern/README.md

 The individual gas costs for _gasPerIteration_ and _gasForPostLoop_ have been manually calculated.
 The Indexed-Loop Pattern implemented in the above example assumes that all asset transfers succeed and **does not protect from wallet griefing**.
 To protect from wallet griefing, mechanisms to keep track of failed transactions and the corresponding recipient accounts must be implemented to adjust the index accordingly and prevent denial of service.
 For such checks, the return value of the asset transfer function in line 24 must be considered.

 ## Resulting Context
-Before iterations over an unbounded data structure will exceed the available amount of gas, the iteration is aborted can be resumed in a subsequent invocation of the same function at the index stored in an index variable.
-To completely iterate over the data structure as intended, more than one call of the function might be necessary.
-Due to additional operations (e.g., updating the index variable), the use of the Indexed-Loop Pattern increases gas cost for deployment and execution.
-Furthermore, the user who triggers the iteration must pay for the execution themselves.
-Such cost may cause an issue regarding the fair distribution of costs (see [Pull Pattern](/Design%20Patterns/Pull%20Pattern/README.md#context)).
+Before iterations over an unbounded data structure will exceed the available resources, the iteration is aborted and can be resumed in a subsequent invocation of the same function at the element referenced by the index variable.
+To completely iterate over the data structure, more than one call of the function might be necessary.
+Because of additional operations (e.g., updating the index variable) to be implemented, the use of the Indexed-Loop Pattern increases cost for deployment and execution.

 ## Rationale
-By implementing an index variable that points to the last successfully processed element of the iterable data structure, the effects of an out-of-gas exceptions can be mitigated because operations that exceed the gas limit can be continued by the next function call.
+By implementing an index variable that references the last successfully processed element of the iterable data structure, the abortion of iterations over unbounded data structures can be mitigated by continuing the respective iteration in subsequent calls.

 ## Related Patterns
 [Pull Pattern](/Design%20Patterns/Pull%20Pattern/README.md#context)